Rawan-Rizk-Ali/NoteApp/README.md

 ├── app.dart
 ├── firebase_options.dart
 └── main.dart
+Architecture

+The project follows a feature-based Clean Architecture approach.

+Each feature is organized into three main layers:

+Presentation
+      ↓
+Domain
+      ↓
+Data

+This structure helps separate the user interface, business logic, and data sources, making the application easier to maintain, test, and scale.

 UI & Design

-The application follows a simple and eye-friendly design philosophy.
+The application follows a simple and eye-friendly design approach.

-The interface was designed to:
+The UI focuses on:

-Keep the user experience simple and intuitive
+Simple and intuitive user experience
-Reduce visual complexity
+Clean layouts
-Maintain consistent spacing and typography
+Consistent spacing and typography
-Provide clear navigation
+Clear navigation
-Support multiple themes
-Provide comfortable light, dark, and sepia modes Security
+Reusable components
+Light, Dark, and Sepia themes
+Comfortable and customizable visual experience Security

-NoteApp uses Flutter Secure Storage for storing sensitive local information such as PIN-related data.
+NoteApp uses Flutter Secure Storage to securely store sensitive local information such as PIN-related data.

 Firebase is used for cloud-based note and media management.